 Blunt Rochester is the representative for Delaware’s at-large district and is a Democrat.
 She has served since Jan 3, 2017.
-Blunt Rochester is next up for reelection in 2020.
+Blunt Rochester is next up for reelection in 2020 and serves until Jan 3, 2021 unless re-elected.

 Read our 2019 Report Card for Blunt Rochester.